HamiltonNews.com is powered by the following newspapers: Ancaster News, Dundas Star News, Hamilton Mountain News, and Stoney Creek News.

 Nobody knows the town of Dundas better than the Dundas Star News.

 It’s a well respected and well read resource for the Valley Town and adjoining Westdale community.
-Since 1883, it has provided the residents with local police and political news to lifestyle and sports.
+Since 1883, it has provided the residents with local police and political news to lifestyle and features.
 This award winning newspaper has it all in a neat, easy to read format.
-In 2008, the Dundas Star News celebrated a significant milestone – its 125th anniversary.
+In 2018, the Dundas Star News celebrated a significant milestone – its 135th anniversary.
 It is one of the oldest community newspapers in Ontario.

 Nestled beneath the Niagara escarpment, there is few more beautiful towns in Southern Ontario.
 Dundas was named by John Graves Simcoe for his friend Henry Dundas, 1st Viscount Melville, a Scottish Lawyer and politician who never visited North America.